ExpressLRS/Docs/docs/hardware/backpack/esp-backpack.md

 If you're using a DIY TX module and want to add a backpack to it, proceed to the [Backpack Wiki](https://github.com/ExpressLRS/Backpack/wiki).

 For the VRX Backpack, you will need to first update the firmware on the ESP device.
 The firmware will highly depend on which VRX module you will use it on.
-Proceed to [VRx Backpack Setup page](backpack-vrx-setup.md) for more info.
+Proceed to [VRX Backpack Setup page](backpack-vrx-setup.md) for more info.

 ## Backpack Usage